-Brands with a great reputation also typically have an attractive presence on online review websites.
+Brands with a great reputation also typically have an attractive presence on business review websites.

-No business has perfect reviews and ratings — and perfection is less than ideal anyway.
-But if you’re managing the reputation of your brand the right way, you should be able to consistently garner positive reviews and ratings on sites like Yelp, Facebook, Google, and TripAdvisor, among others.
+No company has perfect reviews and ratings — and perfection is less than ideal anyway.
+But if you’re managing the reputation of your brand the right way, you should be able to consistently get positive reviews and ratings on sites like Yelp, Facebook, Google, and Tripadvisor, among others.

 Brands with a rock-solid reputation are also usually highly responsive to these reviews, and to customer feedback in general.
-They’re responsive even to negative feedback, because they realize that the responses can make a big impact on reputation.
-In fact, according to research, 78 percent of consumers say that seeing a brand respond to reviews makes them believe that the brand cares more about them.
+They know how to respond to negative reviews because they realize their importance and impact on a brand’s reputation.

 Brand Reputation Management: Best Practices